pinecoders/pinecoders.github.io/books/README.md

 **Trend Following, 5th Edition: How to Make a Fortune in Bull, Bear and Black Swan Markets**, Michael Covel
 This book is essentially 3 books in one, it has interviews with many of the greatest traders, evidence based arguments for using trend following, and the facets of system trading.
 Spoiler alert: If you are looking for the holy grail the author does not include it.

+## Trading techniques and indicators lending themselves to automated trading

+**Trading Systems and Methods, 6th Edition**, Perry J. Kaufman
+The Bible of system traders.
+A classic that's been around since 1978 and is still being updated.
+A general survey of all aspects of systems trading.